SFTtech/openage/README.md

 * Being typical computer science students, we hate people.
 * Please don't contact us.
 * Nobody likes Age of Empires anyway.
-* None of you is interested in making openage more awesome anyway.
+* None of you are interested in making openage more awesome anyway.
 * We don't want a community.
 * Don't even think about trying to help.